Alluxio/alluxio/docs/en/api/POSIX-API.md

 </p>

 Alluxio FUSE cache is a single-node cache solution which means modifications through other Alluxio clients or other Alluxio FUSE mount points may not be visible immediately by the current Alluxio FUSE cache.
 The cached data may be stale.
-For example, an application on `Node A` may delete `file` and rewrite `file` with new content when an application on `Node B` is reading the `file` from the local FUSE cache, the content read is stale.
+For example, an application on `Node A` may delete `file` and rewrite `file` with new content when an application on `Node B` is reading the `file` from its local FUSE cache, the content read is stale.

 FUSE kernel cache and userspace cache both provide caching capability, enable one of them based on your environment and needs.
 - Kernel Cache (Recommended): kernel cache provides significantly better performance, scalability, and resource consumption compared to userspace cache.
-However, kernel cache is not controlled by Alluxio and may affect the Alluxio FUSE pod stability in kubernetes environment.
+However, kernel cache is not controlled by Alluxio and end-users.
+High kernel memory usage may affect the Alluxio FUSE pod stability in kubernetes environment.
-For example, caching a large amount of data in kernel cache in Kubernetes environment may cause the FUSE pod be killed unexpectedly and cause the workload to fail.
 - Userspace Cache: userspace cache in contrast has relatively worse performance, scalability, and resource consumption and requires pre-calculated and pre-allocated cache resources when launching the process.
 Despite the disadvantages, users can have more fine-grain control on the cache (e.g. maximum cache size, eviction policy)